Update: There is a new official OS for Raspberry Pi boards: Raspberry Pi OS, which is available in both 32-bit and 64-bit variants.

-This post is the definitive guide on using Docker on a Raspberry Pi 2 or 3, something I wish I had one week ago.
+This post is the definitive guide on using Docker on a Raspberry Pi, something I wish I had one week ago.
 I have a couple of Raspberry Pi’s to provide services for my home and using Docker seemed the simplest way to deploy them.
 However, the number of guides for doing that on the internet is relatively low.

-Installing Docker CE on Raspbian (Jessie or Stretch) for Raspberry Pi 2 and 3 is straightforward, and it’s fully supported by Docker.
+Installing Docker CE on Raspbian (Stretch or Buster) for Raspberry Pi is straightforward, and it’s fully supported by Docker.
 Docker CE is not supported on Raspbian Jessie anymore, so I’d recommend upgrading to a more recent release.

 We’re going to install Docker from the official Docker repositories.
 While there are Docker packages on the Raspbian repos too, those are not kept up to date, which is something of an issue with a fast-evolving software like Docker.

 To install Docker CE on Raspbian Stretch and Buster: